aikaterna/aikaterna-cogs/README.md

 imgwelcome - Welcome users to your server with a customized image.

+otherbot - Have multiple Red instances and want to know when one goes offline?
+Edit this cog and load it on your watcher bot.

 pug - Warcraft pug checker.
 A port of PugBot's module: https://github.com/reznok/PugBot

 riot - an old Fredboat command, requested by Mewleficent.